RahulJung/RahulJung/README.md

 # Hi, I'm Rahul 👋👨🏼‍💻

-I am a recent graduate from the University of Housotn with a major in Computer Science and I love creating things that live on the internet, whether that is websites, full-stack web applications, or anything in between.
+I am a recent graduate from the University of Houston with a major in Computer Science and I love creating things that live on the internet, whether that is websites, full-stack web applications, or anything in between.

 ## Here are a few technologies that I enjoy working with